 That’s a capability that a Google patent granted at the end of February tells us that we might see at some point in time from the search engine.

 The way this patented process works is that it might look at query patterns that could be associated with entities that are close to an approximate location of the device that you are searching upon.
 Those linguistic patterns may be from previous queries, and could be things like “What time does X open? or “What is the name of X?”
-Google could search through query log files and associate queries with specific locations, and find patterns associated with those to understand what entity your query from the same location might be about.
-Using query patterns and a knowledge of entities that are nearby, could allow the search engine to rewrite your query to “explicitly reference the entity” that your query may have intended.
+Google could search through query log files and associated queries with specific locations, and find patterns associated with those to understand what entity your query from the same location might be about.
+Using query patterns and knowledge of entities that are nearby, could allow the search engine to rewrite your query to “explicitly reference the entity” that your query may have intended.
 So, “what is this entity in front of me,” could be rewritten by Google to “What is the Washington Monument?”

 Benefits of Using This Process

 The advantages listed in this patent of this process, including that a searcher does not need to know the actual name of the entity that is the subject of their query, which would work with a query such as [what is this monument], possibly very helpful if you don’t know how to properly pronounce and/or spell the name of the entity.
 This could be really helpful when vacationing in a country where you may not speak the native language like described in this example from the patent:

 For example, a user that does not speak German can be on vacation in Zurich, Switzerland, and can submit the query [opening hours], while standing near a restaurant called “Zeughauskeller,” which may be difficult to pronounce and/or spell for the user.
 As another example, implementations of the present disclosure enable users to more conveniently and naturally interact with a search system (e.g., submitting the query [show me lunch specials] instead of the query [Fino Ristorante & Bar lunch specials].